In this article, you will get to know about...

 - Ceiling with a painting representing an allegory to the Sacrament, by Pedro Alexandrino;

-- Organ built in 1817 by António Xavier Machado and Cerveira;
+- Organ built in 1817 by António Xavier Machado e Cerveira;

-- Eight paintings on the side walls of the church representing the Four Evangelists, namely Matthew, Marcos, Lucas and João, and the Four Doctors of the Church, São Jerónimo, São Gregory, St. Ambrose, St. Augustine and St. Gregory the Great
+- Eight paintings on the church’s side walls representing the Four Evangelists, namely Matthew, Mark, Luke and John, and the Four Doctors of the Church, Saint Jerome, Saint Gregory, Saint Ambrose, Saint Augustine and Saint Gregory the Great

-8. Church of Nossa Senhora da Encarnação: The Church of Nossa Senhora da Encarnação is a parish church located in Largo do Chiado.
-The first version of the church was built in 1708, having been destroyed during the 1755 Earthquake, having been rebuilt in Baroque style with a project by the architect Manuel Caetano de Sousa.
-The main highlights of the Church of Nossa Senhora da Encarnação are:
+- Church of Nossa Senhora da Encarnação: The Church of Nossa Senhora da Encarnação is a parish church located in Largo do Chiado.
+The first version of the church was built in 1708, having been destroyed during the earthquake of 1755, having been rebuilt in Baroque style with a project by the architect Manuel Caetano de Sousa.
+The main highlights of the Church of Our Lady of the Incarnation are:

 - Ceiling paintings by Simão Caetano Nunes;

-- Statues of Santa Catarina from the 17th century that survived the 1755 Earthquake of unknown author.
+- Statues of Santa Catarina from the 17th century that survived the earthquake of 1755 by an unknown author.

-9. São Carlos National Theater![(38.709578, -9.141758)]: The São Carlos National Theater is the main Opera House in Portugal since the inauguration on June 30, 1793 at Rua Serpa Pinto, near Largo do Chiado.
-The Teatro Nacional de São Carlos was the first building in Lisbon built in the Neoclassical style, having been built according to the project of the architect José da Costa e Silva (1747-1819), inspired by the theater La Scala de Milano and in the work Essay on Theater Architecture by Pierre Patte published in 1782.
-The National Theater of São Carlos also stands out for the creation of a Choir of the Theater that in 1843, of the Portuguese Symphony Orchestra in 1953 and for the performance of operas between September and July of each year.
+- São Carlos National Theater![(38.709578, -9.141758)]: The National Theater of São Carlos has been the main Opera House in Portugal since its opening in June 30, 1793 at Rua Serpa Pinto, near Largo do Chiado.
+The São Carlos National Theater was the first building in Lisbon built in a Neoclassical style, having been built according to the design of the architect José da Costa e Silva (1747-1819), inspired by the theater La Scala in Milan and in the work Essay on Theatrical Architecture by Pierre Patte, edited in 1782.
+The National Theater of São Carlos is also distinguished by the creation of a Choir of the Theater that in 1843, of the Portuguese Symphonic Orchestra in 1953 and for the performance of operas between September and July of each year.
 The main points of interest are:

-- Exterior facade with the Balcony: existence of a central table with a written dedication to Dona Carlota Joaquina (1775-1830) and the Intendente Pina Manique (1733-1805), two important figures in construction of the Theater, and two side tables with symbolic representations of the Caduceus of Mercury.
-The Caduceus of Mercury is represented as a rod entwined by two snakes that touch each other at the top, carried by Roman Generals when they established Peace. union and meeting point for all social classes;
+- Exterior facade with Balcony: existence of a central table with a written dedication to Dona Carlota Joaquina (1775-1830) and Intendente Pina Manique (1733-1805), two important figures in the construction of the Theater, and two side tables with symbolic representations of the Caduceus of Mercury.
+The Caduceus of Mercury is represented as a rod intertwined by two serpents touching at the top, carried by Roman Generals when establishing Peace. union and meeting point of all social classes;

-- Interior with the Concert hall: The Concert Hall was built in an oval shape and decorated with golden materials in a project by Manuel da Costa.
-The room features five orders of cabins, balconies and an audience with a capacity of approximately 600 seats.
-The Concert Hall features as highlights A lamp with 10.9 meters in circumference and 284 lamps; the Paintings on the ceiling of the vestibule and on the curtain wall by Cirilo Wolkmar Machado; the Paintings on the ceiling of the hall executed by Manuel da Costa; and the Paintings of the Royal Box made by Giovanni Appiani.
+- Interior with the Showroom: The Showroom was built in an oval shape and decorated with golden materials in a project designed by Manuel da Costa.
+The room has five orders of cabins, balconies and an audience with a capacity of approximately 600 seats.
+The Showroom features as highlights A lamp with 10.9 meters in circumference and 284 lamps; the Paintings on the ceiling of the vestibule and on the curtain wall by Cirilo Wolkmar Machado; the Ceiling Paintings in the salon by Manuel da Costa; and the Paintings of the Royal Box by Giovanni Appiani.

-10. Armazéns do Chiado: Armazéns do Chiado is a covered shopping center spread over several floors, with a total of 54 stores, 12 restaurants, 3 kiosks and a terrace overlooking the Castle of São Jorge distributed by Rua do Carmo, Rua Nova do Almada and Rua Garrett.
-FNAC is the largest store in this commercial space, opened in 1999 with a project by the architects Álvaro Siza Vieira and Souto Moura, aiming to reproduce the grandeur of the former Chiado’s Grand Warehouses, opened in the same place on 19th November 1894 and inspired by the shopping centers of Paris.
-The building where the Armazéns do Chiado are currently located has performed various functions over the centuries, namely Convento do Espírito Santo da Pedreira of the Order of the Oratory of São Filipe Nery between 1674 and 1834, residence of the Baron of Barcelinhos between 1755 and 1883, Hotel Gibraltar between 1883 and 1874, Hotel Universal between 1874 and 1883, Companhia dos Grandes Armazéns do Chiado between 20 November 1894 until 25 August 1988, the day of the Chiado Fire.
+- Armazéns do Chiado: Armazéns do Chiado is a covered shopping center spread over several floors, with a total of 54 stores, 12 restaurants, 3 kiosks and a terrace overlooking the Castle of São Paulo.
+Jorge distributed by Rua do Carmo, Rua Nova do Almada and Rua Garrett.
+FNAC is the largest store in this commercial space, opened in 1999 with a project by the architects Álvaro Siza Vieira and Souto Moura, with the objective of reproducing the grandeur of the former Grandes Armazéns do Chiado, opened in the same place on November 19, 1894 and inspired by the shopping centers of Paris.
+The building where the Armazéns do Chiado are currently located has performed various functions over the centuries, including Convent of Espírito Santo da Pedreira of the Order of the Oratory of São Filipe Nery between 1674 and 1834, residence of the Baron of Barcelinhos between 1755 and 1883, Hotel Gibraltar between 1883 and 1874, Hotel Universal between 1874 and 1883, Companhia dos Grandes Armazéns do Chiado between 20 November 1894 and 25 August 1988, day of the Chiado Fire.

 Other places to explore in Chiado